Robust Inference Under Heteroskedasticity via the Hadamard Estimator: Main Results

-To clarify, note that $(Q\odot Q)^{-1}$ is the usual matrix inverse of $Q\odot Q$ and recall that both $Q\odot Q$ and $\hep\odot\hep$ denote the Hadamard product.
+where the matrix $A$ is \beq A = (S\odot S) (Q\odot Q)^{-1}. \eeq Here $(Q\odot Q)^{-1}$ is the usual matrix inverse of $Q\odot Q$ and recall that both $Q\odot Q$ and $\hep\odot\hep$ denote the Hadamard product.
 As such, $\hV$ is henceforth referred to as the \emph{Hadamard estimator}.
 In short, this is a method of moments estimator, using linear combinations of the squared residuals.

 While the Hadamard estimator enjoys a simple expression, there is little work on a fundamental question: whether this estimator \textit{exists or not}.
 More precisely, in order for the Hadamard estimator to be well-defined, the matrix $Q\odot Q$ must be invertible.
 Without this knowledge, all five important applications in Section \ref{sec:five-import-probl} would suffer from a lack of theoretical foundation.
 While the invertibility can be checked for a given dataset, knowing that it should hold under general conditions gives us a confidence that the method can work broadly.